said10/dom-js/README.md

 # dom-js
-domJS is an extension of the native API of DOM to manipulate the DOM elements in an easy, simple and efficient way
+dom-js is an extension of the native API of DOM to manipulate the DOM elements in an easy, simple and efficient way

 ## Compatibility
 is compatible with IE9+,IE Edge, FF3.5+, Chrome4+, opera 10.1+ All opera mini, Safari3.1+, Android browser2.1+ and ALL recent browsers